 The bridge doesn't look so daunting though, because I absolutely love my team.
 Again, given the events of the summer and the civil rights movement that has since been reborn, I've been emboldened to be completely myself.
 The meetings I had with managers and agents were some of the most honest conversations I've ever had.
 I presented the most transparent version of Omono and it was extremely reinforcing to stand in my bare truth and to be accepted for it.
 I'm speaking in parables now, but long story short I'm signed with DBA Talent Management and Beth Stein & Associates.
 If you know me, you know I hate hyping things up especially if I don't believe it.
-I can't fake it for the gram.
-I'm not faking it when I say I absolutely adore my team.
+So when I say I absolutely adore my team, know that it's real.
 It makes me move with different energy (not that I'm moving anywhere, we're still mostly in quarantine 😭).
 But in all seriousness, I am so excited for what my future looks like.
 It's been a minute since I've been here so I'm enjoying this feeling.

 If you're not already, follow me on instagram.
 One, because self promotion durh!
 And two, because I really do update the gram more.
 Especially my stories.
 Keep up with me there if you haven't been already!
 Oh and I updated my acting website because I was feeling like a hot cake, so go check that out as well.